-District-wide Fund Financia al Statements Statements Governmental Funds Fiduciary Funds Scope Entire District (except The activities of the Instances in which fiduciary funds) District that are not the District admin- proprietary or fiduci- sters resources on ary, such as special behalf of someone education, cefateria else, such as scholar- and transportation ship programs and expenses. student activities .
+Figur e A-1: Major Features of the District-Wide and Fund l Financial Statements District-wide Fund Financi al Statements Statements Fiduciary Funds Scope Entire District (except The activities of the Instances in which • fiduciary funds) District that are not the District admin- proprietary or fiduci- sters resources on ary, such as special behalf of someone education, cefateria else, such as scholar- and transportation ship programs and expenses. student activities .
 Statement of net .
 Balance sheet .
 Statement of fidu- position .
 Statement of rev- ciary net position Required financial .
 Statement of enues, expenditures, .
-Statement of statements activities and changes in fund changes in fiduciary balances net position Accounting Basis Accrual accounting Modified accrual Accrual accounting and measurement and economic accounting and cur- and economic focus resources focus rent financial focus resources focus All assets and All assets and liabilities, both finan- Assets expected to be used liabilities, both short- Type of asset/ cial and capital, up and liabilities that term and long-term; liability information short-term and long- come due during the funds do not current- term year or soon there- ly contain capital after; no capital assets, although they car assets or long-term liabilities included All revenues and Revenues for which All additions and Type of inflow/out expenses during year, cash is received dur- deductions during flow information regardless of when ing or soon after the the year, regardless cash is received or paid end of the year; of when cash is expenditures when received or paid liability is due and payable
+Statement of statements activities and changes in fund changes in fiduciary balances net position Accounting Basis Accrual accounting Modified accrual Accrual accounting and measurement and economic accounting and cur- and economic focus resources focus rent financial focus resources focus All assets and All assets and liabilities, both finan- Assets expected to be used liabilities, both short- Type of asset/ cial and capital, up and liabilities that term and long-term; liability information short-term and long- come due during the funds do not current- term year or soon there- ly contain capital after; no capital assets, although they can assets or long-term liabilities included All revenues and Revenues for which All additions and Type of inflow/out expenses during year, cash is received dur- deductions during flow information regardless of when ing or soon after the the year, regardless cash is received or paid end of the year; of when cash is expenditures when received or paid liability is due and payable